hfduarte/Interpolating-Concavities/README.md

 Install miniconda3

-Install the dependencies using miniconda, Shapely + skgeom.
+Install the dependencies, shapely and skgeom, using miniconda.

-The tests can be runned using the GUI or directly calling the python script as:
+The tests can be runned using the GUI or directly by calling the python script as:

 ```bash
 python lcip_opt.py <number_of_tests>